eduardo-baptista/fastfeet/README.md

 ## :rocket: About the Project

-this is a app for a fake shipping company called Fastfeet, that consist in manage deliverys for with differents deliverymans and recipients.
+this is a app for a fake shipping company called Fastfeet, that consist in manage deliverys for differents deliverymans and recipients.

 ### Back-end